rachel-o-donnell/Mythology-Quiz/README.md

 **Target Audience:**

-Lovers of Greek mythology and art.
-A multtiple choice method makes it more accessable to different knowledge levels as well as the choice to step up the challenge by choosing different difficulty levels.
+Lovers or enthusiasts of Greek mythology and fine art.
+A multiple choice method makes it more accessable to different knowledge levels as well as the choice to step up the challenge by choosing different difficulty levels.

 **Site Goals:**